aaron-michaux/gaffs/README.md

 # Grammar Analysis of First Follow Sets

 Gaffs is a tool for analyzing context free grammars.
+It will print out the first/follow sets of a grammar, and a few other bits of information.

 ## Building